rdappel/courses/pages/advanced-javascript/assignments/homepage.md

 repo: https://github.com/rdappel/courses
 ---

-# Assignment 2 - React Homepage
+# Assignment 2 - Homepage

 In this assignment, you will create a personal homepage using React components.
 You will build a component-based website that displays information about yourself using components.